chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 * Parallel I/O with HDF5
 * Sensible and simple-to-use physics interfaces
 * Various time integration schemes
+* Dual-grid simulations with separate fluid and particle grids.

 Numerical solvers are designed to run on their own, but are best used through physics interfaces.